nikolaospapagiannis/nebula-ai/apps/chrome-extension/README.md

-# Fireflies Meeting Recorder Chrome Extension
+# Nebula AI Meeting Recorder Chrome Extension

 ## 🎯 Overview

-The Fireflies Chrome Extension automatically detects, records, and transcribes your web meetings from Google Meet, Zoom, Microsoft Teams, and other platforms.
-It provides real-time transcription, speaker identification, and seamless integration with the Fireflies platform.
+The Nebula AI Chrome Extension automatically detects, records, and transcribes your web meetings from Google Meet, Zoom, Microsoft Teams, and other platforms.
+It provides real-time transcription, speaker identification, and seamless integration with the Nebula AI platform.

 ## ✨ Features